siteknower/sample02/README.md

 ## Description
 Siteknower is simple web service solution to deliver Crystal Reports to your web browser.

+It is intended for developers who use Crystal Reports in their web or desktop solutions.

 ## Features
 - Feature 1
 - Feature 2